rrrodzilla/rrrodzilla/README.md

 # Hey, I'm Roland 👋

-I'm a software developer with nearly 30 years of experience building things.
+I'm a software developer with over 30 years of experience building things.
 These days I live on a sailboat with my family and 3 cats, cruising the Pacific and running everything on solar power.
 It's a pretty good setup.

 ## What I'm Up To